-GCWDB and One-Stop Career Centers
+Local WDBs and One-Stop Career Centers

-The GCWDB has consistently provided outreach to local and regional employers.
-In addition to the region's employers, however, there are a number of other partnerships prescribed by WIOA requirements that are critical to successful workforce development efforts locally.
+The local WDBs have consistently provided outreach to the region's employers as shown in the Service Matrix in the Appendix of this Plan.
+In addition to the region's employers however, there are a number of other regional partnerships prescribed by WIOA requirements that are critical to successful workforce development efforts locally and regionally.
 These include the following:

-Chief Administrative Officers:
+Chief Administrative Officers.

-The County Commissioner, as well as County Administrator's Office, were provided with an opportunity to review the draft plan.
-The support and involvement of these individuals are essential in the operation of the WDB and One-Stop Centers.
-The GCWDB will provide ongoing opportunities to engage these individuals.
-Historically, the GCWDB and the Commissioners' office have worked in tandem to deliver services to the local and business community.
+As part of this planning effort, the chief administrative officer in each of the seven South Jersey counties was contacted and provided with an opportunity to review the draft plan.
+The ongoing support and involvement of these individuals is essential in the operation of the WDBs and the One-Stop Centers.
+The SJWC will provide ongoing opportunities to engage these individuals, and may consider rotating the location of monthly meetings by county to ensure an easily accessible chance for regular interaction.